Documentation Index

 - Where skills live

-- Automatic discovery from nested directories
+- Automatic discovery from parent and nested directories

 - Skills from additional directories